 - Additional vegetables of your choice

-- 2 tablespoons of finely chopped fresh parsley or parsley flakes
+- 2 tablespoons fresh parsley or parsley flakes finely chopped

 Homemade Seafood Seasoning Blend